I dropped my spoon in the strong coffee I was too much of a boy to drink.

 "No. My partners and I took every precaution.
 And I thought that was a lot of work."

 I took a few more questions, but a guy can only take so much fatherhood before he bales.
 "Really, Fern, I'm flattered that you are considering me to father your child.
-And I think we'd have great fun going at it, but, see, that part about me being out of the picture after the child is born, well, that just wouldn't work for me.
+And I think we'd have great fun going at.
+But, see, that part about me being out of the picture after the child is born, well, that just wouldn't work for me.
 See, that soul we'd create, would be part me.
 How could I not have a say in the shaping of that soul who is a part me?"

 "I understand," Fern said, putting away her pad and pen.
 "Not to be rude," she stood up, "but I'm meeting up with other men today, so I really must be going.
 Thanks for the coffee."